 There was a massive reward for the unfortunate seasickness I endured on the trip over.
 I know that readers often question why I live through seasickness time and time again but the rewards are worth it.

 The reward of seeing new lands and exploring the unknown is so exciting.
 I just love walking on a trail with a bend ahead and then I love turning on the bend to see the next view (and then repeat).
 And I absolutely love beautiful views!
 Views of the sea, beautiful tall majestic trees, white fluffy cloudy skies and everything in between.

 During our month-long stay in Bermuda, we anchored mostly in St George’s Harbour.
 Here’s a breakdown with some practicalities for sailors, tips to help you better enjoy your stay and the seven best things to do while anchored in Bermuda St George’s.

 1. Enjoy the anchorage in Bermuda St George’s

 In Bermuda there’s a wide variety of anchorages but, by far, St George’s is the all-around best.
 The holding is good.
-There views are fantastic and beautiful island smells waft through the air including the smell of lavender, jasmine, passionflower and frangipani.
+Their views are fantastic and beautiful island smells waft through the air including the smell of lavender, jasmine, passionflower, and frangipani.

 There’s an abundance of room to anchor – the bay is huge and can accommodate hundreds of boats.
 The water is clean, warm and offers a refreshing swim from the back of the boat.
 Aside from a fast ferry, an infrequent small cruise ship and/or small tanker, the bulk of marine traffic is from a pilot boat and other local and foreign private boat owners.
 A dinghy ride around the area provides hours worth of exploring, snorkeling and sightseeing by water.